lorem111/claerdex/README.md

 > A Hybrid Perpetual DEX on Aeternity - Combining on-chain security with off-chain performance

 Claerdex is a next-generation decentralized exchange for perpetual futures trading, built on the Aeternity blockchain.
-It leverages a hybrid architecture that records trades on-chain for transparency while executing them off-chain for speed.
+It leverages a hybrid architecture that records trades on-chain for transparency while executing them off-chain (or on state channels) for speed.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Aeternity](https://img.shields.io/badge/blockchain-Aeternity-pink.svg)